ShakaMirtskhulava/MessageBus/README.md

 # MessageBus for Microservices

 This repository contains an example of how messaging can be implemented using the **SHAKA.MessageBus** libraries in .NET.

-## SHAKA.MessageBus Libraries
-The following libraries are used:
+Below are the libraries used:

 1. [SHAKA.MessageBus](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus)
 2. [SHAKA.MessageBus.IntegrationEventLog](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.IntegrationEventLog)